Table of contents

 Enterprise Value in Practice

-While EV does give us an idea of how much a company would cost to purchase, it’s also a crucial metric in other calculations concerning profitability, financial performance, and business valuation.
+While EV gives us an idea of how much a company would cost to purchase, it’s also a crucial metric in other calculations concerning profitability, financial performance, and business valuation.

 For example, one form of comparable company analysis uses a ratio of enterprise value to EBITDA (earnings before interest, taxes, depreciation, and amortization) that compares a company’s equity and debt (EV) to its general profitability (EBITDA).
 This ratio is useful for comparing companies of varying sizes or across different states since EBITDA removes the variable of state tax rates.